gdepeute/dae.notes/cust.deloitte.md

 id: npac4bfqppx9jkwc81d6nku
 title: Deloitte
 desc: ""
-updated: 1684433476492
+updated: 1684433839561
 created: 1684433019435
 ---

 # Deloitte Prep Call - 5/18/23

-- Met with one of the individuals (Matthew Nordmoe) last week
+- Met with one of the individuals (Matthew Nordmoe - https://www.linkedin.com/in/matthew-nordmoe-52321830/) last week
   - Signed up but hasn't actually used the system yet
+  - Been at Deloitte for 3.5-4 years
+  - Discovery call was 30 mins
 - Building something for the US Army
 - DaaS opportunity?
 - Dude spent 20 years in Special Ops